vstinner/unicode_book/encodings.rst

 ASCII encoding is supported by all applications.
 A document encoded in ASCII can be read decoded by any other encoding.
-This is explained by the fact that all 7 and 8 bits encodings are based on ASCII (to be compatible with ASCII, except :ref:`JIS X 0201 <jis>` encoding: ``0x5C`` is decoded to the yen sign (U+00A5, ¥) instead of a backslash (U+005C, \\).
+This is explained by the fact that all 7 and 8 bits encodings are superset of ASCII, to be compatible with ASCII.
+Except :ref:`JIS X 0201 <jis>` encoding: ``0x5C`` is decoded to the yen sign (U+00A5, ¥) instead of a backslash (U+005C, \\).

 ASCII is the smallest encoding, it only contains 128 codes including 95 printable characters (letters, digits, punctuation signs and some other various characters) and 33 control codes.
-Control codes are used to control the terminal, e.g. 10, the "line feed", written ``"\n"`` is most programming languages, marks the end of a line.
-There are some special control code, e.g. 7, known as "bell" and written ``"\b"``, sent to ring a bell.
-ASCII code points are the first 128 code points of Unicode (U+0000—U+007F).
+Control codes are used to control the terminal.
+For example, the "line feed" (code point 10, usually written ``"\n"``) marks the end of a line.
+There are some special control code.
+For example, the "bell" (code point 7, written ``"\b"``) sent to ring a bell.

 +----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+
 |    |  -0 |  -1 |  -2 |  -3 |  -4 |  -5 |  -6 |  -7 |  -8 |  -9 |  -a |  -b |  -c |  -d |  -e |  -f |